Rajinikanth's Annaatthe: Here's An Exciting Update On The Release!

 The Rajnikanth starrer features lady superstar Nayanthara, National award-winner Keerthy Suresh, senior actresses Khushboo, and Meena, as the female leads.
 Prakash Raj, Soori, Sathish, Vela Ramamoorthy, George Maryan, and so on essay the other pivotal roles in the movie, which is scripted by director Siva himself.

 Vetri handles the cinematography of the project.
 D Imman composes the songs and background score.
-The editing is handled by Ruben.
-Annaatthe is produced by Kalanithi Maran, under his home banner Sun Pictures.
+The editing is handled by Ruben and produced by Kalanithi Maran, under his home banner, Sun Pictures.

 Also Read: